Elao/accesseo/README.md

 # Accesseo

-You don't give a shit about accessibility and seo optimizations but want to improve quality of your pages ?
-Accesseo makes your life easier !
+Accesseo helps you improve the accessibility and SEO of your pages with some simple optimization insights.

 ## Installation